Virginia Transformer Corporation

-Virginia Transformer Corp (VTC) is the fourth largest power transformer manufacturer in North America, the largest US-owned.
-It was established in 1971 to provide power transformers to the Appalachian mining industry.
+Virginia Transformer Corp (VTC) is the largest power transformer manufacturer in the U.S. It was established in 1971 to provide power transformers to the Appalachian mining industry.
 Since then it has expanded to provide transformers across North America.
 The company supplies custom-made transformers to power generating and distributing companies, heavy industries and other businesses.
 It also designs generator and substation applications.

 The company has six manufacturing facilities in North America.
 The product range covers a wide range, from larger distribution transformers to large power transformers, rectifier and drive-duty transformers, and special transformers for a wide array of applications.
 VTC has designed transformers to perform at 14000 ft in the mines of Chile's mountains and for the New York City Subway system.